binkley/kotlin-rational/README.md

 ## API

 In general, when properties, methods, and operations do not have documentation, they behave similarly as their floating-point counterpart.
+In general, follow the lead of `BigDecimal` and `BigInteger`, and add features when sensible from popular math libraries, such as F77.

 ### Algebra